Oumaimamam/numerical-methods-controlvariate-exercise/README.md

 ## Hints

 The valuation method `getValue` takes as argument a model implementing `AssetModelMonteCarloSimulationModel`.
-This interface is comparably parsimonious as it only allows to get the value of the asset process and the numeraire.
+This interface is comparably parsimonious as it only allows to get the value of the asset process S and the numeraire N. At this point the model of S may be almost anything.

 In order to construct a control variate it may be necessary to get more information about the `ProcessModel` used to construct the stochastic process.

-We will call the `getValue` with a `MonteCarloAssetModel` and calling `getModel()` on this object will return a `BlackScholesModel`.
+When we test your implementation, we will call the `getValue` with a `MonteCarloAssetModel` and calling `getModel()` on this object will return a `BlackScholesModel`.
 You can rely on this to obtain the model parameters we used in the test.
 Hence, you can get the model properties via the following code:

 	net.finmath.montecarlo.assetderivativevaluation.models.BlackScholesModel processModel = (BlackScholesModel) ((MonteCarloAssetModel)model).getModel();